We The People

 My political evolution has led me to this point in my life.
 Now, I see the path that we are taking as Americans is a road to more pain and suffering.
 All while the climate crisis looms in the background.
 We accept the politics of the status quo.
 Even when the status quo is horrible.
 We readily accept the lesser of two evils argument every four years.
 We accept that our nation spends countless trillions on defense, yet young active-duty soldiers are on food stamps.
 Many will claim if we raise the minimum wage, all other costs will go up.
 Although the minimum wage has been stagnant for decades while the cost of food, energy, and housing continues to surge.
 We accept that during a global pandemic, our government has still not ensured that we all have healthcare for all citizens and guaranteed housing.

 It’s time we envision that another world is possible.
 We stop accepting this is the best we can do.
 We need to be critical of our fellow citizens that preach hate and division based on race, class, gender, and sexuality.
 We need to start thinking that we can achieve a world where all are provided for instead of celebrating the fact that Jeff Bezos might be a ‘trillionaire.’
 Women’s rights are human rights, LGBTQ rights are human rights, housing is a human right, and healthcare is a human right, and black lives matter.
 I thank Bernie for bringing these once so-called radical ideas to the mainstream.
-Despite the reality is he’s the real moderate politician and the world stage.
+Despite the reality is he’s the real moderate politician on the world stage.
 I appreciate the countless young people, including my beautiful and fiercely intelligent niece Tatiyana and rad nephew Jordan, fighting in the name of justice.

 We can cut the defense budget, we can end homelessness, we can provide a basic universal income for all, can create affordable housing for all our citizens, we can provide healthcare for all.
 We can combat and prepare for the impending climate crisis.
 We need to stop accepting the politics of the mediocre.
 We can demand more from our political system, including having more than two major political parties.
 The world is just an idea, and ideas change all the time.
 Thus we can change things for the better.
 We just have to overcome the politics of fear and realize that’s it’s up to all of us to make that better world possible.